Overeaters get diabetes from eating too much, too quickly, too frequently. Over-listeners get involuntary eye twitches.

 I was gluttonously gorging on six hours worth of podcasts a day at double speed (so three hours actual listening time).
 Any chance I had to cram my ear canals with content, from bathroom breaks to taking out the trash to changing Zac’s diaper, I’d take it.

 I knew it was too much.
 But I couldn’t resist.
 My podcast feed was too enticing.
-So I decided to take drastic measures:
+So I resorted to drastic measures:

 Just as people fast to reset their metabolism and their relationship with food, I did a podfast.